ricetuan/GameDesignDocument/README.md

 # GameDesignDocument
 ## Game Design
 ### Objective
-Try to get higher score by shooting ball pass the circle which contains scores likes +10, +20, -10 in the map.
+Try to get higher score by shooting ball pass the point circle which contains scores likes +10, +20, -10 in the map.

 ### Gameplay Mechanics
 The ball shot by player will follow the physical rule.
 The ball will move, slow down, accelerate depends on the environment.